oOo0oOo/lean-scribe/README.md

 ### Enabling models

 All models from a provider are automatically enabled, if the correct ENV variable is set.
 See default [.env](https://github.com/oOo0oOo/lean-scribe/blob/main/default_scribe_folder/.env).
+See `Ollama (Local Models)` below, if you prefer to use local models.

 EITHER: